ServiceNow/AgentLab/src/agentlab/agents/README.md

 ### Step 5: Defining Agent Arguments

-Define a class that inherits from `AbstractAgentArgs` to specify the arguments required to instantiate your agent.
+Define a class that inherits from `AgentArgs` to specify the arguments required to instantiate your agent.
 This factory isolates all hyperparameters of your agent and facilitate the experiment pipeline.
 Make sure it is a dataclass to be compatible with the experiment pipeline. *As a requirement for dataclass, you